 Their self-priming products are also low VOCs and are effective at sealing uncoated or previously painted surfaces.

-They also offer mildew-resistant finishes that are acrylic based and have a quick drying time.
+They also offer mildew-resistant finishes that are acrylic-based and have a quick drying time.

 11- Earth Safe Finishes

-They have a wall paint line for inside and outside usage, including the one that they claim to be as extremely safe for babies and pets.
+They have a wall paint line for inside and outside usage, including one that they claim to be as extremely safe for babies and pets.

-The company is also known to design no-VOC water-based varnishes, zero-VOC stains, sealants, and pigments that are ideal to use on furniture, decorative objects as well as various arts and craft projects.
+The company is also known to design no-VOC water-based varnishes, zero-VOC stains, sealants, and pigments that are ideal to use on furniture, decorative objects, as well as various arts and craft projects.

 12- AFM Safecoat